 Understanding the Geico Claims Process

 After a car accident, it pays to stay proactive and be as knowledgeable as possible about the Geico claims process.
 It can help you protect yourself and ensure your claim is handled effectively.
+In some cases, going through the Geico arbitration process may be an alternative to filing a claim with their claims department.
 Here are how they are generally processed by Geico:

 Initiating the Claim